 Safeguarding can be relevant post-death.
-If you believe that the death of a person with care and support needs is related to (or may be related to) abuse or neglect that they were experiencing (or could have been experiencing) you must raise a concern under safeguarding.
+If you believe that the death of a person with care and support needs is related to (or may be related to) abuse or neglect that they were experiencing (or could have been experiencing) you must raise a concern under safeguarding with a line manager (see 6.1.1.3).